yuri/ngcourse/handout/11-ui-router.md

   });
 ```

-We'll also need to add a a placeholder to our template:
+We'll also need to add a placeholder to our template:

 ```html
   <div ui-view ng-show="main.user.isAuthenticated"></div>
 ```

+ui-view is a directive that ui-router users to manage it's views.
+It will be replaced by the template or templateURL that is configured for each ui-router state.

 Let's talk about why this need to happen in the "config" section.